hasancanbiyik/prosodic_event_detection/README.md

-# Prosodic Event Detection with Classical ML
+# Prosodic Event Detection with Classical and Neural Models
 ### [Research is in progress as of June 5, 2025]

 ## Overview